YILIN1031/TheMissingSemester/git/learn_git_branching.md

 if a branch named `origin/main` (**`<remote name>/<branch name>`**), the branch name is `main` and the name of the remote is `origin`.

+### `git fetch`

+`git fetch` performs two main steps, and two main steps only.

+* downloads the commits that the remote has but are missing from our local repository
+* updates where remote branches point (for instance, origin/main)

 ## Troubleshooting
 [Turn to solutions](https://github.com/YILIN1031/TheMissingSemester/blob/main/git/git.md#troubleshooting)